 To find out what your mssql.timeout value is, you can use the following snippet:

 $mssqlTimeout = ini_get('mssql.timeout'); echo 'mssql.timeout is set to ' . $mssqlTimeout . ' seconds.';

-Note that by default, the timeout is set to 60.
+By default, this timeout is usually set to 60.

-Reminder: This function was completely removed in PHP 7, along with the rest of the mssql_* functions.
-You might want to think about migrating your MS-SQL queries over to the PDO object.
+Please note that this function will be removed in PHP 7, along with the rest of the mssql_* functions.
+Therefore, you might want to think about migrating your MS-SQL queries over to the PDO object.